stoic-hugo/roadster/CONTRIBUTING.md

-# Contributing to Mainroad
+# Contributing to roadster

-**Mainroad** welcomes contributions and corrections.
+**roadster** welcomes contributions and corrections.
 Before contributing, please make sure you have read the guidelines below.
 If you're a newcomer to open source and you haven't contributed to other projects or used [Git](https://git-scm.com/) before, you should make yourself familiar before proceeding.